melmoth-der-wanderer/glowing-happiness-sauce-demo/README.md

 #### Notes:

 - All the items in the tests are choosing randomly from the `data/items.json` list;
-- To authenticate user once per all tests run, `global setup` and `storageState` were used;
+- To authenticate user once, `global setup` and `storageState` were used;
-- There is a combination of standard assertions and snapshot ones, where it is possible to use it.
-There is a limitation to use snapshots at item details page, because it is unstable.
-We need to know the exact time of loading images, without access to the app code we can't do that.
+- Have been used a combination of standard assertions and snapshot ones (where it is possible to use it).
+There is a limitation to use snapshot assertion at item details page, because it is unstable.
+We need to wait for the `onload` event after image loading completion, without access to the app code we can't do that.
 Still, visual part is very important to user, so we will need to provide that;
 - Structure and selected test scenarios must be discussed via pull-request procedure with a team;
 - Preferably, existent tests should be divided into smaller pieces.
-Nevertheless, used soft assertions don't stop the test execution in the middle of the run and all the functionalities will be checked;
+Nevertheless, used soft assertions don't stop the test execution in the middle of the run and all the functionalities can be checked;
-- There is no API provided, it opens a lot of possibilities to make tests better (for example: authentication, items list manipulating, etc);
+- There is no API provided in that demo-app.
+In reality API opens a lot of possibilities to make tests better (for example: authentication via API, items list manipulating, etc);
 - Mobile emulation is also possible, but wasn't considered in this project.